 Arent Fox has developed a symbiotic

-addition to real estate and finance work, the firm also takes
+addition to real estate, patent, trademark, and finance work, the

-justifiable pride in its litigation, life sciences and IP
+firm also takes justifiable pride in its litigation, health care

-practices.
-With more than 350 lawyers and strengths across core
+and regulatory practices.
+With more than 350 lawyers and strengths

-practice areas, the firm's client roster ranges from Fortune 500
+across core practice areas, the firm's client roster ranges from

 A quintet of Beltway insiders pooled their

 legal and political resources to shape Arent Fox into a Capitol